 Batad is a small village located in the Cordillera mountains of Northern Luzon in the Philippines.
-It is beautiful, remote, historically significant, and getting there involves a hike through the mountains.
+It is beautiful, remote, and historically significant, and getting there involves a hike through the mountains.
 Naturally, it was my kind of adventure.

 There are many small villages in the Philippines – I would suspect thousands – but the reason that this one is so special is because of the Batad Rice Terraces.